Robert Walling

 Robert Victor Walling (1895–1976) was a Cornish soldier, journalist, and poet.

 Early life

-He was born in Plymouth on 5 March 1895, the son of Robert Alfred John Walling and his wife, Florence Victoria, née Greet.
+He was born in Plymouth on 5 March 1895, the son of Robert Alfred John Walling and his wife, Florence Victoria Greet.

-He was educated at Plymouth Grammar School, was a junior reporter on the Western Daily Mercury, 1912–1914.
+He was educated at Plymouth Grammar School and was a junior reporter on the Western Daily Mercury from 1912 to 1914.
 A Captain in the Territorial branch of the Royal Garrison Artillery, he served in France during the First World War and was wounded at the Battle of Passchendaele in 1917.

-He was editor of the Cunard Daily Bulletin and Magazine in Liverpool in 1919, moved to Calcutta as the sub-editor of The Statesman from 1921 to 1924 and then moved to Manchester as sub-editor of the Manchester Evening News.
+Walling was editor of the Cunard Daily Bulletin and Magazine in Liverpool in 1919, moved to Calcutta as the sub-editor of The Statesman from 1921 to 1924 and then moved to Manchester as sub-editor of the Manchester Evening News.
 In 1926 he was appointed secretary of the Institute of Journalists and editor of its journal.
 He was resident in Chipstead, Surrey in 1926.